-Unlike the rivalry between the Ohio State University and University of Michigan football teams, divorce doesn’t have to be a bloodbath between spouses.
-The law in Ohio allows spouses to choose between two legal methods to end their marriage: dissolution and divorce.
-Ohio is a hybrid state which means you can obtain a no-fault divorce, but a fault divorce is also an option if your spouse’s actions caused the end of your marriage.
+The law in Ohio allows divorcing spouses to choose from two types of legal methods to end your relationship: dissolution and divorce.
+Ohio is a hybrid state which means you can obtain a no-fault or fault divorce.

-The rules surrounding residency requirements are strict and prevent one spouse from trying to locate a judge or court that may provide a more favorable result in the divorce trial—called forum shopping.
+The rules surrounding residency requirements are strict, and are meant to prevent a spouse from trying to locate a judge or court that may provide a more favorable result in the divorce trial—called “forum shopping”.